Vietnam.vn - Nền tảng quảng bá Việt Nam

 Other images show a sea anemone measuring less than 2.5cm long eating a 10cm-long sea worm over the course of 16 hours.
 After being eaten, the worm's spines can still be seen piercing the anemone's body wall, according to the researchers.

-This anemone also spends hours creating new burrows and frequently moves from burrow to burrow between feeding bouts, which is different from other anemones that stay in one place.
+This anemone also spends many hours creating new burrows and frequently moves from burrow to burrow between feeding bouts, a trait that sets it apart from other anemones that stay in one place.

 99.999% of the ocean floor remains unexplored

-Marine scientists have been trying to learn more about the most elusive creatures living in the deepest reaches of the ocean in recent times and the role they play in the planet's biodiversity.
+In recent times, marine scientists have been seeking to learn more about the most elusive creatures living in the deepest reaches of the ocean floor and their role in the planet's biodiversity.

 As climate change accelerates and the ocean continues to absorb more heat, researchers stress the need to explore more of the seafloor to find ocean-related climate mitigation strategies.